What should a state do if it violates international law?

 Restitution: To re-establish the situation which existed before the violation was committed, as long as it is not materially impossible or involves a disproportional burden either by returning the material or if this is not possible, by paying the value of it.
 Examples: releasing persons who have been illegally detained, return property that was illegally seized.

 Compensation: Financial compensation for the damages caused (in addition to the value of material that could not be restituted).
-It includes compensation for material damages that can be valued in money, such as loss of income and treatment for physical harm; or non-material damages, such as lost opportunities of education, as well as mental harm etc.
+This includes compensation for material damages that can be valued in money, such as loss of income and treatment for physical harm; or non-material damages, such as lost opportunities of education, as well as mental harm.

 Rehabilitation: As money can never undo psychological harm and trauma caused by violations of international humanitarian law (IHL) and human rights, rehabilitation shall be offered for the victims’ healing process.
 Rehabilitation should include medical and psychological care as well as legal and social services.